Securing a #Future4GreatApes Campaign Officially Set to Launch

-NAIROBI, KENYA///News Advisory/// (October 14, 2020) Following a successful campaign on zoonosis in Africa, The African CSOs Biodiversity Alliance (ACBA) are set to launch the ‘Securing a #Future4GreatApes Campaign’ on Friday 16 October, 2020.
-This two-week campaign is aimed at highlighting the conservation status of Great Apes in Africa, the important roles they play, the growing threats to their survival and the recommended actions that need to be taken to protect this iconic species.
+NAIROBI, KENYA/// News Advisory/// (October 14, 2020) Following a successful campaign on zoonosis in Africa, the African CSOs Biodiversity Alliance (ACBA) is set to launch the ‘Securing a #Future4GreatApes Campaign’ on Friday October 16, 2020.
+This two-week campaign is aimed at highlighting the conservation status of great apes in Africa, the important roles they play, the growing threats to their survival and the recommended actions that need to be taken to protect this iconic species.

 The coalition, with over 50 organizations signed on, have been developing a series of policy briefs and case studies that will inform Africa’s biodiversity priorities for the next 10 years.
 This campaign is guided by a recently developed policy brief on ‘Great Ape Tourism in Africa’, written by the International Gorilla Conservation Programme (IGCP) and Conservation through Public Health (CTPH).

 Africa is home to four great ape species – gorillas (eastern and western gorillas), bonobos and chimpanzees, distributed in over 20 African countries.
 Unfortunately, all of these species, and their various subspecies, are either endangered or critically endangered according to the IUCN red list of threatened species.